little-red-rover/little-red-rover/README.md

 Little Red Rover was developed with educational use in mind.
 Each rover is affordable enought to be funded by a small course fee, and the detailed documentation and tutorials provide a starting point for a full curriculum.

 LLR is also perfect for robotics hobbyists interested in elevating their work.
-Breaking out of tinkery ecosystems like Arduino can be difficult, and LLR is a affordable starting point.
+Breaking out of tinkery ecosystems like Arduino can be difficult, and LLR is an affordable starting point.

 ## Stackup